containers/nri-plugins/devel/_sources/docs/resource-policy/policy/topology-aware.md.txt

     CPU allocations.
 For a more detailed discussion of CPU prioritization see the [cpu allocator](../developers-guide/cpu-allocator.md) documentation.

+Additionally, the following sub-configuration is available for instrumentation:

+- `instrumentation`: configures runtime instrumentation.
+  - `httpEndpoint`: the address the HTTP server listens on.
+Example:
+    `:8891`.
+  - `prometheusExport`: if set to True, metrics about system and topology zone resource assignment are readable through `/metrics` from the configured `httpEndpoint`.
+  - `reportPeriod`: `/metrics` aggregation interval for polled metrics.

 ## Policy CPU Allocation Preferences

 There are a number of workload properties this policy actively checks to decide